 In the following you find the latest figures of Meetrics Viewability Benchmark for the International market.
 The data is based on the definition of Viewability from the IAB and the Media Rating Council (50/1).

 How many users actually see your adverts?
-For every ad, Meetrics records if the advert was seen and for how long it was visible for.
+For every ad, Meetrics measures if the advert was seen and for how long it was visible.

 Where do your ads end up?
 How exclusively are they shown?
-Meetrics tracks down websites with questionable content and unsuitable pages.
+Meetrics reveals websites with questionable content and unsuitable pages.

 Meetrics also offers a solution specifically designed for news portals, which shows the activities of your readers in real-time.
-Find out which teasers and articles really interest your readers.
+Find out which teasers and articles really interest your audience.